YES I CAN!

 There are sad stories on music blogs about how sighted musicians have just given-up playing because of various lockdowns and that is with the ability to buy music and read it.
 We are firmly focused on helping as many blind and visually impaired musicians continue with their music in lockdown and beyond with our inspiring method of learning to play new pieces of their choice.

-A BACKGROUND TO BRAILLE MUSIC
+A BACKGROUND TO BRAILLE MUSIC AND ITS DIFFICULTIES

 Louis Braille invented music notation for blind and visually impaired people and it has helped many musicians worldwide, despite it being in different formats in varying countries.
 It is incredibly cumbersome; one note is contained in roughly a half-inch square box of six embossed dots, so you can imagine how long bars with quavers and semiquavers in are.